emceeaich/design-for-renaming/design-for-renaming.md

 ^ I recently changed my name, and consequently have run into a variety of experiences, good and bad online as a result

+^ I also wrote the original [Unitarian Universalist Jihad Name Generator](http://emmah.net/ujname.html), so if that doesn't establish my bona fides.

 Caveats
 -------